yongchengzhu/Stock-Portfolio/README.md

 # Stock Portfolio

+**Update 12/8/2019:** Since IEX API is no longer free, the app is updated to use Alphavantage to fetch latest quotes instead.

 **Update 6/5/2019:** We cannot make GET requests to `'/stock/aapl/price'` anymore.
 Hence, the code is updated so that when the user purchases a stock, a GET request is sent to `'/stock/aapl/quote'` to get the  *latestPrice* instead.